furokku/dotfiles/README.md

 ### xmonad
 make sure you use xmonad 0.17, otherwise the config will not build because of the ewmhFullscreen option on line 266. remove that part in order to use on older versions (like 0.15)

+### chaotic-aur
+add the chaotic-aur repository to pacman in order to have some AUR packages already prebuilt for convenience

 ## dunst
 ~~dunst got a bunch of config options deprecated and whatnot so half the config doesn't work since i haven't been able to fully fix it yet~~ this has been fixed